Nhungvoooo/nhung/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      One years of experience in Salesforce Solutions Engineer & IT Business Analyst as well as software product requirement and development.
-Strong ability to identify business needs, translate high level requirements into application requirements.
+      ###### *One year of experience in Salesforce Solutions Engineer & IT
+      Business Analyst and software product requirement and development.
+Strong ability to identify business needs, and translate high-level requirements into application requirements.
 Extensive experience in product management, adept at crafting product requirements that enhance business value with a strong focus on user needs.
-Possesses strong critical thinking, teamwork with strives for growth, facilitate product development to success and being a team influencer.
-With a blend of creativity and a can-do attitude, I am excited to explore new opportunities which involves Product Owner, Product/Project Management, a professional working environment where I can demonstrate my enthusiastic personality and develop my career.
+Possesses strong critical thinking, and teamwork with strives for growth, facilitates product development to success, and is a team influencer.
+With a blend of creativity and a can-do attitude, I am excited to explore new opportunities that involve Product Owner, Product/Project Management, and a professional working environment where I can demonstrate my enthusiastic personality and develop my career.*

     actions:
       - label: Download Resume